wking/swc-boot-camps/testing/README.md

 # Testing

-Mike Jackson, The Software Sustainability Institute.

-**Based on materials by Katy Huff, Rachel Slaybaugh, and Anthony Scopatz. **
+**Based on materials by Mike Jackson, Katy Huff, Rachel Slaybaugh, and Anthony Scopatz. **

 ## Some questions for you